 Tess has a deep love for German shepherds, huskies, and wolves.
-Outside of work, she spends most of her time with her dogs, training them and playing with them, and they bring her much happiness.
-She enjoys art, crafting, and reading.
+Outside of work, she spends most of her time with her dogs, training and playing with them, and they bring her much happiness.
 She likes true crime narratives and listens to many audible books and podcasts to further her learning and understanding of human behavior and the world surrounding us.
 She also has a passion for teaching and the education realm.

 Tess Reynolds, LMFT